 - It can take a long time to get new sales resources ramped up

 - There are always too many underperforming reps

 - It is difficult to control and decrease sales staff turnover

 A great way to build interest and communicate what you want to sell is by sharing an example of how you helped another client.
 For example, instead of me talking about a software app that creates scripts and cold emails, I might say something like this in my cold email:

 We provided TigerTech with our Scripter Team solution and this helped them to get all of their reps saying the right talk tracks and asking the right questions.
 This not only improved sales for each rep on the team, it also decreased sales staff turnover and all the costs that come with that.

 6. Make your email appear one-to-one.

-One thing that you may want to start thinking about with your is to not design it so that the prospect buys, but more so to design it so the prospect does not delete it unread.
+One thing that you may want to start thinking about with your cold email is to not design it so that the prospect buys, but more so to design it so the prospect does not delete it unread.
 And one way to do that is to make the email look like it is a one-to-one email meaning you wrote it specifically for the prospect.

 Think about when you receive an email that looks like an email that was sent out to a lot of people.
-This can create a number of negative impression and these can influence a quick delete:
+This can create a number of negative impressions and these can influence a quick delete: